-We seek candidates who are engaged in their profession and have a passion to develop transformative library services, who are creative in identifying and solving problems within a collegial and collaborative environment, and who have the leadership expertise to bring those solutions to fruition.
-The successful candidate must be knowledgeable about current trends in STEM libraries and be able to apply this understanding to make a significant, positive impact on the USC community.
-Duties include weekend and evening hours.
+This position requires a commitment to developing student-focused services and a combination of skills and initiative that will contribute to the transformation of instruction, outreach, reference, and collections at USC Libraries.
+We seek candidates motivated by a passion to develop transformative library services and invested in the future of librarianship.
+The successful candidate is expected to be creative in identifying and solving problems within a collegial and collaborative environment.
+The successful candidate must be knowledgeable of current relevant library and scholarly information trends and practices and be able to apply this understanding to make a significant, positive impact on the USC community.
+Duties may include weekend and evening hours.

 THE UNIVERSITY OF SOUTHERN CALIFORNIA